 The result was very intense turbocharging even at a low rpm.
 For another Jetta doing 9 km per litre with a turbo that its mechanic said was worn, with Surbo at half throttle, it could zip from 3000 rpm to its rpm limit in a split second, both in first and second gears.
 No more road to test in third gear on that day.
 If third gear and subsequent gears were made shorter and more gears added, we think that the performance would be scintillating.

 The Surbo is running on the above, owned by an old customer.
 So far so good, he said.
+Another belonged to an ECU tuner, who said the effect of the Surbo was very obvious.

 The rpm would swing rapidly from 3000 rpm to 5000 rpm when Surbo is activated at half throttle, before gearchange occurs automatically.
 Pic similar to Tiguan above.